Yowabu Magada Kawaluuko

 Yowabu (Joab) Magada Kawaluuko (7 January 1930 – 29 July 2016), was a Ugandan educator and politician.
-He served as the Chairman of Uganda People's Congress in charge of Greater Kamuli District, in the first and second Uganda People's Congress (UPC) governments.
-He was a founder member of the Uganda National Congress, which eventually became UPC, under Apollo Obote.
+He served as the Chairman of Uganda People's Congress in charge of Greater Kamuli District, in the first and second Uganda People's Congress (UPC) governments of The Republic of Uganda.
+He was a founder member of the Uganda National Congress, which eventually became The UPC, under Apollo Obote.
 He also served on the National Executive Committee in between 1980 and 1985.
 He was a practicing Anglican Christian.

 Early life

-Yowabu Magada Kawaluuko nicknamed commander was born on 7 January 1930. to Enos Muwalu Kizige, a farmer, and Amina Kawala Namusubo Tibagonzeka, a house wife, of Nabirumba village, Kamuli district, Uganda.
-The second born after his older brother Samuel who was born ten years prior (born 1920), Kawaluuko attended Nabirumba Church Of Uganda Primary School, after which he went to Balawoli, Kaliro, and then to Namulikya where he sat his Primary Leaving Examinations.
+Yowabu Magada Kawaluuko, nicknamed "Commander," was born on 7 January 1930 to Enos Muwalu Kizige, a farmer, and Amina Kawala Namusubo Tibagonzeka, a housewife, in Nabirumba village, Kamuli District, Uganda.
+Kawaluuko attended Nabirumba Church Of Uganda Primary School, after which he went to Balawoli, Kaliro, and then to Namulikya where he sat his Primary Leaving Examinations.

-Yowabu went on to attend Bishop Willis Teacher Training College and later to Kaliro where he trained as vernacular teacher in 1951.
+He went on to attend Bishop Willis Teacher Training College and later to Kaliro where he trained as vernacular teacher in 1951.

-Kawaluuko taught in Kagulu, Kigingi, Nsale, Irundu, Bugaya, Buyende and Nabirumba, first as a grade 3 teacher, deputy and then head teacher, before his retirement in 1993 at the age of 63.
+Upon qualifying, Kawaluuko taught in Kagulu, became Deputy Head teacher in Kigingi and Head teacher in Nsale, Irundu, Bugaya, Buyende and Nabirumba, he rose from a grade 3 teacher, to deputy and then head teacher,in quick succession before his retirement in 1993 at the age of 63.

-Marriage
+Personal life

-Yowabu was married twice, first in 1956 to Ruth Mercy Tabingwa Kawaluuko (14 July 1937 – 9 May 1979 her death) and later to Monica Mukoda Kawaluuko (1980–2016).
+Kawaluuko was married twice, first in 1956 to Ruth Mercy Tabingwa Kawaluuko (14 July 1937 – 9 May 1979 her death) and later to Monica Mukoda Kawaluuko (M;1980–2016).

-Issue

-Elizabeth Robinah Jessica Nakaima Nkuutu (29 October 1957 – 7 October 1994), Monica Mercy Ruth Tibagonzeka Alaba TOGA (26 March 1960 – 17 September 1996), Mildred Flavia Sarah Batwalizawo (1972 – June 1975), Hon Moses Kizige MP (born 1962) a serving member of The Ugandan government Cabinet, Rosette Muzigo Morrison (LLM) (born 1964), a senior lawyer with the International Criminal Court (ICC) at the Hague, Annette Mwende Kawaluuko(August 7, 1976 (Kamuli)-July 25, 2020,Milton Keynes United Kingdom), Olivia Lawele née Nambi(1966-).
-Kawaluuko was also father to 13 other children.